psychemedia/middle-english-romances/sir-orfeo.md

 I love thy tender minstrelsy:
 Ask what thou wilt, and it is thine;

-" Largess I proffer for thy task;
+"Largess I proffer for thy task;
 Speak now, what shall I give to thee? "
-" Sir," answered he, " one thing I ask;
+"Sir," answered he, " one thing I ask;
 This — that thou wilt bestow on me
 The lady 'neath the orchard-tree
 A-slumbering in grasses deep."
 "Nay," quoth the king, "that cannot be;
 A sorry couple ye would keep.

-" For thou art rough, and foul, and lean,
+"For thou art rough, and foul, and lean,
 But lovely as a rose is she.
 'Twere lothly thing to let a queen
 Be partner of thy company."